 Digital First Media and Journal Register Co., May 2011-present

 I am Digital Transformation Editor.
 I lead efforts to change how our newsrooms and journalists think and work.
+I help recruit new editors and help our new editors learn how to lead a Digital First newsroom.
+I have provided training in more than 80 DFM newsrooms.
+I coordinate the monthly and annual DFMies editorial excellence awards.
 I lead community engagement efforts in 75 daily newsrooms (and many more weeklies), including development of local blog networks, our use of social media and community newsroom efforts that help our journalists engage in person with the community.
 I write The Buttry Diary, named one of the 10 best blogs on the future of the news business by blogs.com.

 TBD, Arlington, VA, February 2010-May 2011

 I was Director of Community Engagement for TBD, a Washington local news operation that launched Aug.
 9, 2010.
 I supervised a community engagement team of six.
 We recruited and aggregated content from a network of more than 220 community blogs and news sites and led the TBD staff in use of social media.
 I negotiated partnership deals with vendors and other media companies.
 I contributed to the @TBD Community blog.
 In 2010, I was inducted into the Hall of Excellence of the Schieffer School of Journalism at Texas Christian University, my alma mater.
 Quill magazine named me one of 20 Journalists to Follow and the Poynter Institute named me one of 35 Influential People in Social Media.